PeachyDB-Inc/PeachyDB/Deployment/Tools-ModifyServerStack.md

   Enter Choice [1-5, q]: 2

-WARNING:: Instance Substitute is not equivalent to Instance Remove followed by Instance Add Removing nodes is done only for extremely rare situation of downscaling cluster For Substituting a node utilize Subtitute command Utilizing (Delete Instance + Add Instance) instead of Subtitute can imbalance the cluster and can be an extremely slow operation.
+WARNING:: Instance Substitute is not equivalent to Instance Remove followed by Instance Add Removing nodes is done only for less common situation of downscaling cluster For Substituting a node utilize Subtitute command Utilizing (Delete Instance + Add Instance) instead of Subtitute can imbalance the cluster and can be an extremely slow operation.
 Please make certain that your use case is not Substitute